 It was the apple pie that interested me.

-Fruit pies aren’t a big thing in this part of the world and as eating a tasty fruit-filled pie is one of my favourite earthly delights, I don’t pass up an opportunity when one is presented to me.
+Fruit pies aren’t a big thing in this part of the world and as eating a tasty fruit-filled pie is one of my favorite earthly delights, I don’t pass up an opportunity when one is presented to me.
 It doesn’t happen often enough over here.

-Alas, it was closed when we drove through Bilpin on the way back to Sydney so we had to go across the road to The Pines Orchard for our pie fix instead.
+Alas, it was closed when we drove through Bilpin on the way back to Sydney so we had to go across the road to The Pines Orchard (now permanently closed) for our pie fix instead.
 It wasn’t very good.
 The pastry was reminiscent of cardboard and the apples weren’t cooked properly and had a crunch.

 Luckily the apple pie at the Fruit Bowl was a lot better.
 The pastry was flaky and buttery – how it should be – and the apples were beautifully soft and delicious.
 It was probably the best apple pie I have had in Australia.

 You should go there.
 Or to Pie in the Sky Roadhouse – their pie also looks delicious.

 The day had turned a cloudy grey since ascending into the mountains from Sydney.
 I don’t mind a chill in the air, but grey skies tend to bum me out.
 You can blame years of living in perennially grey London for that.

 Walking into the Blue Mountains Botanic Gardens and through the visitor center, we were presented with a magnificent view of the gardens and surrounding mountains.